 Hoping to land an interview?
 Avoid these greetings in your cover letter!

 Is your cover letter landing you interview after interview?
 Probably not.
-Shockingly, there's only a 17 per cent chance that your cover letter will actually be read, according to recent statistics.
+Shockingly, there's only a 17% chance that your cover letter will actually be read, according to recent statistics.
 So if you want to give yourself the best chance at success, you need to catch the reader's attention.
 The opening line of your letter has to be just right.

 You may already be wondering how to address a cover letter that will dazzle employers.
 Well, why don't we take a moment to talk about what not to do?
 Here are some of the worst ways you could address a cover letter to an unknown recipient.
 Avoid them at all costs!